pbastowski/sendemailtest/README.md

 ## Build system

-This Vue repo is based on (vue-cli 3)[https://cli.vuejs.org/].
+This Vue repo is based on [vue-cli 3](https://cli.vuejs.org/).
 It uses a zero-config setup, which is why there is no index.html file to be found or any webpack configuration.
 It is all taken care of for us.

 In a real production setup we could extend the webpack config with our own loaders, possibly build multiple output "index.html" files and maybe trigger tasks after webpack has finished building.